jimhigson/oboe.js-dissertation/main/main.md

 say that similar future calls won't later result in different behaviours.
 Building up the parse result
-from SAX events is a fairly complex process which cannot be implemented efficiently as wholly side-effect free Javascript.
+from SAX events is a fairly complex process which cannot be implemented efficiently using wholly side-effect free Javascript.
 To promote testability the state is delegated to a simple state-storing unit.
 The intricate logic may then be expressed as a separately tested set of side-effect free functions which transition between one state and the